PattMayne/storymachine-pwv/README.md

 * Incorporate undo functionality in the text inputs.
 * * May have to save content in a collection every time the content changes.
 * * * Detect ctl-z and access version history
+* "Archive Story" button
+* * Add "archived" field to "story" schema

+INIT PAGE:
-* "back" button on edit_subcomponent
+* "View archives" button
-* "styling on edit_subcomponent

 * GRAPH SCREEN: